The 6 Best Dog Puzzle Toys Australia: Tested & Evaluated 2023

 The Different Types of Dog Puzzle Toys

-There are many different types of games and puzzles to get your dog’s brain dogs.
+There are many different types of interactive toys, games and puzzles to get your dog’s brain going.
 The first thing to note is that all of them are treat or food dispensing toys in one way or another.

 The objective of all of the following game types is to get the treats concealed behind a series of obstacles.
 The great difference between them is what obstacles they force your dog to face before receiving their prize.